ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 All pull requests must be reviewed.
 The Arm Mbed CI bot determines the most suitable person to review the pull request and tags that person accordingly.

 Github dismisses a reviewer's status after any change to the pull request commit history (such as adding a new commit or rebasing).
-Smaller changes, such as documentation edits or rebases on top of latest master, only require additonal review by maintainers.
+Smaller changes, such as documentation edits or rebases on top of latest master, only require additional review by maintainers.
 Their approval is sufficient because a team assigned as a reviewer already approved the pull request.

 Time: 3 days for reviewers to leave feedback after the maintainers add the "needs: review" label.